Global Warming FAQ

 Examples of observed climatic changes:

-- Increase in global average surface temperature of about 1°F in the 20th century
+- Increase in global average surface temperature of about 1°C since the pre-industrial age

 - Decrease of snow cover and sea ice extent and the retreat of mountain glaciers in the latter half of the 20th century